tudelft3d/geogeeks/docs/linux/ssh.md

 For each server that you would like to connect to you can add the same snippet to your config file.

-If in the step 2 you changed the name of your ssh key from the default  `id_rsa`, you need to add the following line to each of the hosts:
+If you changed the key filename from `id_rsa`, add this line to each host:

 ```
 IdentityFile ~/.ssh/<your_filename>

 ```

- 1. Copy your public ssh key (as created in step 1) to all servers respectively.
-So:
+1. Copy your public key to the jump server and each server:

     === ":simple-apple: :simple-linux: Unix (macOS & Linux)"

         - `ssh-copy-id bastionex` and give your TU Delft password when prompted.
-        - `ssh-copy-id <server>` and give your key's password (set in step 1) and then your server password.
-Beware you might be prompted for the password of your ssh keys multiple times before you are asked for the actual password of the respective user in each server.
+        - `ssh-copy-id <server>` and give your key's passphrase, then the server password.
+You may be prompted for the key passphrase several times.

     === ":material-microsoft-windows: Windows"

-        On Windows, `ssh-copy-id` is not available.
-Instead, pipe your public key over `ssh`:

         ```powershell
         Get-Content C:\<home_directory>\.ssh\id_rsa.pub | ssh bastionex "cat >> .ssh/authorized_keys"
         ```

         Give your TU Delft password when prompted.
-Then do the same for each server, replacing `bastionex` with `<server>`.
+Repeat for each server, replacing `bastionex` with `<server_name>`.

 **Usage**

-As soon as your `~/.ssh/config` is set and your public key is copied correctly, you should be able to login to the server with:
+Once your `~/.ssh/config` is set and your key is copied, log in with:

-- `ssh <server>`
+- `ssh <server_name>`